-- 6.1 Where a Preliminary Enquiry Officer refers a report of alleged misconduct to a Misconduct Panel, the report will be referred to the Conservatoire Quality Office who will make the arrangements for the Panel.
-The Misconduct Panel Members will be appointed by the Conservatoire CEO. - 6.2 Where a Preliminary Enquiry Officer refers a report of alleged misconduct to a Misconduct Panel, the Panel will be served by a Secretary, appointed by the CEO of the Conservatoire, who shall be a member either of the Conservatoire central office or a member of staff or of a Conservatoire School. - 6.3 The Secretary shall act as note-taker and shall advise the Misconduct Panel regarding procedural matters but shall not take part in any decision-making.
+- 6.1 Where a Preliminary Enquiry Officer refers a report of alleged misconduct to a Misconduct Panel, the report will be referred to the Quality Team who will make the arrangements for the Panel.
+The Misconduct Panel Members will be appointed by the Executive Director. - 6.2 Where a Preliminary Enquiry Officer refers a report of alleged misconduct to a Misconduct Panel, the Panel will be served by a Secretary, appointed by the Executive Director. - 6.3 The Secretary shall act as note-taker and shall advise the Misconduct Panel regarding procedural matters but shall not take part in any decision-making.